FAQs & Cautionary Statement

 Yes.
 Right now, Corus has continued access to a secured credit facility that gives us access to an increased “revolving” facility (increased to $125 million from $75 million on October 29, 2025) and also includes an approximately $301 million secured term loan.

-If approved and at closing, Corus’ existing secured revolving credit facility will essentially continue (technically, it will be replaced, or amended and restated, into a new, $125 million secured revolving credit facility.)
-The existing secured term loan will be redeemed and Corus will issue new senior secured notes in the aggregate principal amount of $300 million.
+If approved and at closing, Corus’ existing secured revolving credit facility will essentially continue (technically, it will be amended and restated, into a new, $125 million secured revolving credit facility.)
+The existing secured term loan will be settled and exchanged for new senior secured notes in the aggregate principal amount of $300 million.

 If approved and at closing, among the other things described:

-• Existing debt noteholders (i.e. those who hold the $750 million aggregate of senior unsecured notes of the Company) will have their existing debt exchanged for: (i) shares in a “NewCo” (per below) and (ii) $250 million aggregate of new, second lien unsecured notes.
+• Existing debt noteholders (i.e. those who hold the $750 million aggregate of senior unsecured notes of the Company) will have their existing debt exchanged for: (i) cash equal to the accrued and unpaid interest in respect of the senior unsecured notes; (ii) shares in NewCo (per below) and (iii) $250 million aggregate of new second lien senior secured notes.

-• Existing holders of Class A Voting Shares and Class B Non-Voting Shares of Corus will have their outstanding shares exchanged for newly issued “NewCo” Shares.
+• Existing holders of Class A Voting Shares and Class B Non-Voting Shares of Corus (excluding those held by supporting shareholders which will be surrendered and cancelled without payment) will have their outstanding shares exchanged for newly issued shares of NewCo on a one-for-one basis.

 NewCo refers to a new legal entity formed in connection with this transaction.
-The NewCo Shares that will be held by existing holders of Corus Class A Voting Shares and Class B Non-Voting Shares will be diluted as a result of the proposed transaction.
-This means, in total, the Class A Voting and Class B Non-Voting shares will represent, in aggregate, 1% of the issued and outstanding NewCo Shares (on a non-diluted basis).
+The shares of NewCo that will be held by existing holders of Corus Class A Voting Shares and Class B Non-Voting Shares will be diluted as a result of the proposed transaction.
+This means, in total, the Class A Voting and Class B Non-Voting shares will initially represent, in aggregate, 1% of the issued and outstanding shares of NewCo (on a non-diluted basis).

-Corus will apply to have the “NewCo” shares trade publicly on the Toronto Stock Exchange, essentially still as “Corus”, through a process called a “substitution listing”.
+Corus will apply to have the shares of NewCo trade publicly on the Toronto Stock Exchange, through a process called a substitutional listing.

-The NewCo Shares will be voting shares, subject to applicable laws and regulatory ownership restrictions.
+The shares of NewCo will be voting shares, subject to applicable laws and regulatory ownership restrictions.
 Please see a summary of the proposed exchange here.

 Yes.
-As described above, we expect that Corus will be a widely-held, public company after the transaction closes.
+As described above, the Plan of Arrangement contemplates that NewCo will be a public company after the transaction closes.

-The terms of the NewCo Shares will be designed to ensure compliance with applicable Canadian ownership restrictions under the Broadcasting Act, specifically as they relate to voting shares and entitlements to vote.
+The terms of the shares of NewCo will be designed to ensure compliance with applicable Canadian ownership restrictions under the Broadcasting Act, specifically as they relate to voting shares and entitlements to vote.

-Details will be provided in the information circular that will be delivered to existing shareholders and bondholders.
+Details have been provided in the Circular that was mailed to existing shareholders and noteholders on January 8, 2026.

 No, this proposed transaction will not impact viewers or listeners.